singh-aparna/netflix-gpt/README.md

 - Update store with Trailer video data
 - Embeded the youtube video make it auto play and mute
 - Tailwind classes to make MainConatiner look awesome
+- Build SecondaryContainer
+- Build the movie list, card
+- TMDB Image CDN URL
+- made the browse page amazing with tailwind css
+- use custom hooks for popular movies

 ## Features